 Figure 6.
-Breakdown of assets of the balance sheet of Euro Area institutional sectors (Non-financial Corporations, Monetary Financial Institutions, Governments, Households, Non-MMF Investment funds, Insurance and pension funds, Other financial Institutions) by market type (equity shares, short-term and long-term bonds, loans and deposits and all remaining assets (significant part of which is derivatives).
+Breakdown of assets of the balance sheet of Euro Area institutional sectors (Nonfinancial Corporations, Monetary Financial Institutions, Governments, Households, Non-MMF Investment funds, Insurance and pension funds, Other financial Institutions) by market type (equity shares, short-term and long-term bonds, loans and deposits and all remaining assets (significant part of which is derivatives).

 The results of the network analysis are presented in Figures 6 and 7.
 From the analysis, several findings emerge.
 First, most direct exposures of financial actors to the real economy are concentrated on equity holdings for investment funds, pension funds, and other financial institutions, while they are concentrated in loans and bonds for banks (holdings of government debt).
 A large portion of assets held by financial institutions are in fact securities issued by other financial institutions (see Figure 6).
-For instance, about 40% of banks' balance sheet in the Euro Area and about 25% of the market capitalization is invested in equity issued by companies in the financial sectors; about 40% of the bond market is represented by outstanding obligations issued by financial institutions (see Figure 5).
+For instance, about 40% of banks' balance sheet in the Euro Area and about 25% of the market capitalization is invested in equity issued by companies in the financial institutions (see Figure 5).
 All these facts combined, point out on the financialization of the Euro Area economy.